-- Many employers consider knowledge of a modern foreign language an asset. - Primary teachers are expected to teach at least one but sometimes two languages. - The course will develop your oral and presentation skills which are essential in the modern work place. - The course examines issues of contemporary life and gives you the opportunity to develop your opinions further on a range of topics. - Studying a foreign language gives you knowledge about another country's culture and the chance to develop international contacts, friendships and life long interest.
+- Many employers consider knowledge of a Modern Foreign Language an asset. - Primary teachers are expected to teach at least one language. - The course will develop your writing, reading, talking and listening skills.
+These courses examine issues of contemporary life and give you the opportunity to further develop your opinions on a wide range of topics. - Studying a foreign language gives you knowledge about another country's culture and offers the opportunity to develop important skills for the future.

-National 5 French / Spanish Higher French / Spanish Entry Point National 4 (or by arrangement with Department) National 5 (or by arrangement with Department) Course Details The course offers opportunities to develop and extend a wide range of skills.
-It will enable you to: The course offers opportunities to develop and extend a wide range of skills.
-It will enable you to: Listen and talk, read and write in a modern language Understand and use a modern language Apply knowledge and understanding of a modern language Listen and talk, read and write in a modern language Understand and use a modern language Apply knowledge and understanding of a modern language These skills will be taught by exploring the following topics: These skills will be taught by exploring the following topics: SocietyLearningEmployabilityCulture SocietyLearningEmployabilityCulture Course Assessment Writing Assessment submitted to SQA Writing Assessment submitted to SQA Exam Details Paper I: reading & writing Paper 2: listening Talk Performance Paper I: reading & directed writing Paper 2: listening Talk Performance
+National 5 French / Spanish Higher French / Spanish National 4 (or by arrangement with Department) National 5 (or by arrangement with Department) The course offers opportunities for learners to develop a wide range of skills.
+For example to: The course offers opportunities for learners to develop a wide range of skills.
+For example to: Listen and talk, read and write in a Modern Language Understand and use a Modern Language Further extend knowledge of grammar and vocabulary Listen and talk, read and write in a Modern Language Understand and use a Modern Language Further extend knowledge of These skills will be taught by exploring the following topics: These skills will be taught by exploring the following topics: SocietyLearningEmployabilityCulture Society Learning Employability Culture Writing Assessment submitted to SQA Writing Assessment submitted to SQA Paper 1: Reading & Writing Paper 2: Listening Talking Performance (Internally Assessed) Paper I: Reading & Directed Writing Paper 2: Listening Talking Performance (Internally Assessed) National 4 (or by arrangement with Department) The course offers opportunities for learners to develop a wide range of skills.
+For example to: Listen and talk, read and write in a Modern Language Understand and use a Modern Language Further extend knowledge of grammar and vocabulary These skills will be taught by exploring the following topics: Society Learning Employability Culture Writing Assessment submitted to SQA Paper 1: Reading & Writing Paper 2: Listening